Overview of how .NET Core is versioned

 The .NET Core Runtime and .NET Core SDK add new features at a different rate - in general the .NET Core SDK provides updated tools more quickly than the .NET Core Runtime changes the runtime you use in production.
-Unfortunately, this problem has resulted in several versioning strategies over the last few years.
-You can learn about the history in the article on .NET Core versioning.

 ".NET Core 2.1" refers to the .NET Core Runtime version number.
 The .NET Core Runtime has a major/minor/patch approach to versioning that follows semantic versioning.

 The .NET Core SDK doesn't follow semantic versioning.
 The .NET Core SDK releases faster and its versions must communicate both the aligned runtime and the SDK's own minor and patch releases.
 The first two positions of the .NET Core SDK version are locked to the .NET Core Runtime it released with.
 Each version of the SDK can create applications for this runtime or any lower version.

 The third position of the SDK version number communicates both the minor and patch number.
 The minor version is multiplied by 100.
 Minor version 1, patch version 2 would be represented as 102.
 The final two digits represent the patch number.
 For example, the release of .NET Core 2.2 may create releases like the following table:

 |SDK Feature change||2.2.1||2.2.200|